Tips & Tricks

-- When cooking on an electric stove, turn the heat off a couple of minutes before your dish is done.
+- When cooking on an electric stove, turn off the heat a couple of minutes before your dish is done.
 The cooking plate will remain hot for a while.

 - Are you cold?
 First try putting on an extra sweater before turning the heating on.
 Also, make sure to turn off the heating when you go to class.

-- decalcify your coffee maker or kettle with vinegar, to increase its efficiency.
+- Decalcify your coffee maker or kettle with vinegar, to increase its efficiency.

-- make sure to fill your freezer, even if it's only with ice.
+- Make sure to fill your freezer, even if it's only with ice.
 That way, your freezer can handle temperature fluctuations better.